Zeta functions of dynamically tame Liouville domains: Introduction

 However, it turns out that the answer to Question~\ref{question:motivating} is no. Here is one way to find counterexamples, which follows quickly from the machinery developed in this paper.
 Define a {\bf smooth star-shaped domain\/} in $\R^{2n}$ to be a compact domain $X\subset\R^{2n}$ whose boundary is a connected smooth hypersurface transverse to the radial vector field.
 In this situation, the standard Liouville form on $\R^{2n}$ given by

 restricts to a contact form on $\partial X$.
-This determins a Reeb vector field on $\partial X$; see \S\ref{sec:zetanondeg} below for definitions.
+This determines a Reeb vector field on $\partial X$; see \S\ref{sec:zetanondeg} below for definitions.

 \begin{proposition} (proved in \S\ref{sec:introexamples}) Let $X\subset\R^4$ be a smooth star-shaped domain.
-Suppose that the Reeb flow on $\partial X$ is nondegenerate.
+Suppose that the Reeb flow on $\partial X$ is nondegenerate\footnote{Instead of assuming that the Reeb flow on $\partial X$ is nondegenerate, it is enough to assume that the Reeb orbit $\gamma$ is nondegenerate and that its symplectic action is not an accumulation point of the action spectrum, so that the Euler characteristic jump in Definition~\ref{def:tameecj} below is well defined and negative.}.
 Suppose that there exists a simple positive hyperbolic Reeb orbit $\gamma$ in $\partial X$ whose symplectic action does not agree with the total symplectic action of any finite set of Reeb orbits in $\partial X$, other than $\{\gamma\}$ itself.
-Then $\op{int}(X)$ is not symplectomorphic to the interior of a star-shaped toric domain. \end{proposition}
+Then $\op{int}(X)$ is not symplectomorphic to the interior of a star-shaped toric domain\footnote{Another approach to distinguishing open star-shaped domains from convex or concave toric domains in arbitrary dimension was recently presented in \cite[Cor.\ 2.8]{bg}.}. \end{proposition}

-\begin{example} One can construct domains $X$ which satisfy the conditions in Proposition~\ref{prop:motivating} and which are abitrarily close to a round ball, as follows.
+\begin{example} One can construct domains $X$ which satisfy the conditions in Proposition~\ref{prop:motivating}, and which are arbitrarily close in any number of derivatives to a round ball (and in particular convex), as follows.
 Let $f:\C P^1\to\R$ be a $C^2$-small Morse function.
 Define

-Then $\partial X_f$ has one simple Reeb orbit for each critical point $[z_1:z_2]$ of $f$, given by a scaling of the Hopf circle over $[z_1:z_2]$.
-There may be additional simple Reeb orbits of much greater symplectic action, which appear in $S^1$-families; a small additional perturbation of $X$ will make these nondegenerate.
+Then $\partial X_f$ has one simple Reeb orbit for each critical point $[z_1:z_2]$ of $f$, given by a scaling of the Hopf circle over $[z_1:z_2]$; see the calculations in \S\ref{sec:computations}.
+There may be additional simple Reeb orbits of much greater symplectic action, which appear in $S^1$-families; a small additional perturbation of $X_f$ will make these nondegenerate, cf.\ \cite[\S6]{hwz}.
 If $f$ has a unique index $1$ critical point, then the corresponding simple Reeb orbit $\gamma$ is a positive hyperbolic Reeb orbit satisfying the symplectic action condition in Proposition~\ref{prop:motivating}.
 See \S\ref{sec:computations} for more details. \end{example}

 The proof of Proposition~\ref{prop:motivating} uses information about Reeb orbits coming from filtered equivariant symplectic homology.
 The data from filtered equivariant symplectic homology that we need can be conveniently encoded in a kind of ``zeta function''.
 The main goal of this paper is to define this zeta function for suitable Liouville domains and prove that it is invariant under exact symplectomorphisms of open Liouville domains.